ThatIsEpic/kia-ios-lockscreen-widget/README.md

 5. Tap on the widget to configure the widget.
 Select `Kia Lockscreen SoC Widget` as script, leave everything else blank and save your lockscreen.

 6. You should now be able to see the :battery: SoC of your Kia on your lockscreen.
-By clicking on the widget you will (currently) be navigated to the Scriptable App.
+By clicking on the widget you will be navigated to the Kia Connect App.

 ## Additional comments